-He closed his eyes, tore it out, and cast it away, then hauled himself out of the skulls and stumbled up onto the bank.
+He closed his eyes, tore it out and cast it away, hauling himself out of the skulls and stumbling up onto the bank.
 A sliver of red lingered over the curve of the horizon.
 Fleur sat upon the branch in a dress of midnight blue silk, swinging her legs as the light faded.

 ‘I made it,’ he said.

 ‘Made it?’
-She twisted round and stared down at him with cold, pitch-black eyes; her fingers curled round the silver and sapphire circle shining upon her brow.
+She twisted about and stared down at him with cold, pitch-black eyes; her fingers curled ‘round the silver and sapphire circlet shining upon her brow.
 ‘You didn’t make it.
 There’s nothing of you left.’